Jesewe/anti-cheat/README.md

   - `psutil`: For process and memory management.
   - `hashlib`: For secure hashing.
   - `logging`: For logging events to a file.
+  - `smtplib`: For sending email alerts.
+  - `re`: For pattern matching in memory scans.

 Install the required libraries using pip:
 ```bash